Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 15.

-You have a neck for evading death, you gain the following benefits:
+You have a neck for evading death,

 * You gain advantage on death saving throws.
 * When you die, you come back to live 1d4 hours later.
 Once this trait has been used (9 – the number of times you have been resurrected before you gained this feat) times you lose this feature.